Squeeze Box (song)

-"Squeeze Box" is a song by the British rock band the Who from their album The Who by Numbers.
+"Squeeze Box" is a song by the English rock band the Who from their album The Who by Numbers.
 Written by Pete Townshend, the lyrics are couched in sexual double entendres.
 Unlike many of the band's other hits, the song features country-like elements, as heard in Townshend's banjo picking.

 "Squeeze Box" was a commercial success, peaking at No. 10 on the UK Singles Chart and No. 16 in the US Billboard Hot 100.
 The song is also their only international number-one hit, reaching No. 1 in Canada, and No. 2 on the Irish singles chart.